 Do I qualify to become a research participant?

-Research affiliated with the Knight ADRC is looking for many different types of volunteers: different ages, different races and ethnicities, people with and without a family history of Alzheimer disease and people both with and without memory and thinking changes.
+Researchers with the Knight ADRC are committed to making research participation possible—and beneficial–for everyone in our community.
+That is why it is so important to include people of all ages, race and ethnicities, education levels, gender and gender identities, with and without family histories of Alzheimer disease, and people with and without memory and thinking changes.

-If you think you would like to learn more about research opportunities at the Knight ADRC, please complete the secure online inquiry form linked below.
-Once received, a member of our team will follow up with you to learn more about your interests, background, and your goals for getting involved.
-We will take time to listen to your concerns and answer all of your questions as thoroughly as possible.
-We welcome the opportunity to connect with you and answer any questions you may have.
+If you would like to learn more about research opportunities at the Knight ADRC, please complete the secure online inquiry form linked below.
+Once received, a member of our team will contact you to learn more about your interests, background, and goals for getting involved.
+We will take time to listen to your concerns and answer all your questions as thoroughly as possible.
+We welcome the opportunity to connect with you.

 Contact Us